davenquinn/figment-ui/README.md

 ## Examples

 ![Model tracers](showcase/model-timeline.png)
-*Model tracers for the western North American mantle lithosphere: finite-element modeling using [FiPy](https://www.ctcms.nist.gov/fipy/), saved in PostgreSQL, and rendered to PDF in **Figment** using [D3](https://d3js.org) — [Quinn et al., 2018](https://dx.doi.org/10.1029/2017GC007260), Figure 20.*
+*Model tracers for the western North American mantle lithosphere: results of finite-element modeling in [FiPy](https://www.ctcms.nist.gov/fipy/), cached in PostgreSQL, and rendered using [D3](https://d3js.org) and **Figment** — [Quinn et al., 2018](https://dx.doi.org/10.1029/2017GC007260), Figure 20.*

 ![Model time slices](showcase/model-time-slices.png)
-*Time slices for the same mantle lithosphere model, rendered in HTML and SVG using **Figment** — [Quinn et al., 2018](https://dx.doi.org/10.1029/2017GC007260), Figure 21.*
+*Time slices for the same mantle lithosphere model, rendered in HTML and SVG using **Figment**.
+This would have been time-consuming to produce in Adobe Illustrator... — [Quinn et al., 2018](https://dx.doi.org/10.1029/2017GC007260), Figure 21.*

 ## Motivation